 - Rolled Oats: For one serving, add in 1/2 cup of old fashion rolled oats.
 If you want to keep the recipe gluten-free make sure to use certified gluten-free oats.

-- Chia Seeds: For extra health benefits and omega 3’s add 1 Tablespoon of chia seeds.
+- Chia Seeds: For extra omega 3’s add 1 Tablespoon of chia seeds.
 This gives this recipe extra fiber and nutrients.

 - Peanut Butter: I love peanut butter.
 Use 1 to 2 Tablespoons of natural peanut butter for flavor and extra creaminess.
 Either crunchy or creamy peanut butter works!